ksandom/handWavey/docs/user/howTo/scroll.md

 * [tiltClick](https://github.com/ksandom/handWavey/tree/main/examples/gestureLayouts/tiltClick) based gestureLayouts typically work by grabbing the thing you want to scroll and then pulling it in the direction you want it to go.
 Let go when you're done.
 * [grabClick](https://github.com/ksandom/handWavey/tree/main/examples/gestureLayouts/grabClick) based gestureLayouts typically work by turning your hand up-side-down and moving your hand in the direction you want it to go.
 Turn your hand back up right when you're done.

+### Scroll bumping

+Within joystick scrolling, you can "bump" the scroll by one notch by quickly exiting the dead zone, and re-entering it.
+You perform the bump in the direction that you want to scroll.

+This is implemented as an extra scroll event using the `special-scrollBump-up` and `special-scrollBump-down` events.

+It's handy for when you want to scroll finely, which is a little more difficult in joystick scrolling.